Get Early Access to NVIDIA B200 With 20,000 Free Cloud Credits

 Jason Karlin

 With the rise of the cloud, innovations in the entertainment industry have come to the fore.
-For audiences who want high-quality content instantly, the high scalability and flexibility that cloud solutions have brought and continue to replace traditional ways of creation and distribution need to cater to their desire.
+The high scalability and flexibility that cloud solutions bring continue to replace traditional ways of creation and distribution need to cater to their desire.

-2. Global Content Delivery: A cloud-based CDN spreads the content across various servers worldwide, and from there, content will be served.
+A cloud-based CDN spreads the content across various servers worldwide, and from there, content will be served.
 This minimizes user latency and congestion, regardless of location in different parts of the world, with quality streaming assured at speed.
+Houlihan Lokey’s Spring 2025 OTT report notes that connected TV is now the No. 2 most popular screen among U.S. viewers.

 Cloud Video Streaming: Personalizing Experiences on Screens